 I touched his arm, handed him the bills and the muffins.

 “It’s OK,” I said.
 “They’re still warm.”
 And then — brightly: “They’re gluten-free!”

 I laughed at myself, then — thinking that a hungry human being would be picky about celiac disease — but then, I’m new at this.
-And, it turns out, not very good.
-I’ve nearly rear-ended other drivers while scanning busy corners and storefronts for people I might love simply, and just for a minute.
-One older woman, sitting with legs akimbo in a parking lot with a tattered daypack and a grocery bag of belongings next to her, declined both money and one of the hearty cornmeal muffins I made yesterday and warmed in the microwave before heading out.
+And, it turns out, not very good: Since that first day, I’ve twice nearly rear-ended other drivers while scanning busy corners and storefronts for people I might love simply, just for a minute.

-It was OK, though; later, back at the Safeway street corner, was a man I’d not seen before, wearing a beard and wild hair, beautiful eyes and a kind smile.
-The muffin wasn’t warm anymore, but he took it and the money, too, thanked me and promised he’d look for shelter the next night; we’re forecast for snow, and bitter cold.
+Yesterday, back near Safeway, was a man I’d not seen before, wearing a beard and wild hair, beautiful eyes and a kind smile.
+The cornmeal muffins I’d baked weren’t warm anymore, but he took them and the money, too.
+He looked at me — saw me — and thanked me, then promised he’d seek shelter the next night; we’re forecast for snow, and bitter cold.

 Because, buddy: It’s fruitcake weather.